jschulberg/Federalist-Papers-NLP/Code/EDA.md

 Let's dive a bit deeper into word usage throughout The Federalist Papers.
 We'll make a scatter plot of all the words that could reasonably appear in our dataset, measuring the number of times each one appears as well as the number of documents it appears in.

-The hope here is to take a look at what will eventually be the TF-IDF of each word: that way we can filter out words that appear many times but only in very few documents (i.e. 'Constitution' appears 100 times in total but 95 times in Essay 100.)
+The hope here is to take a look at what will eventually be the TF-IDF of each word: that way we can filter out words that appear many times but only in very few documents (like if 'Constitution' were to appear 100 times in total but 95 times in Essay 100.)

 Now let's create a grouped dataframe that counts the number of documents a given word appears in (document frequency).
 This is important to help us identify words that may appear many times but in the same document.
 A word is considered more "important" if it is not just a frequently occuring word within a document, but a word that appears across many documents.